OpenMoonRay/openmoonray-docs/docs/moonray/maps/NoiseMap.md

           | perlin simplex = 1

-        <p class=jekyll-theme-minimal scene-class-attr-comment">Type of noise to use for distortion.</p>
+        <p class="jekyll-theme-minimal scene-class-attr-comment">Type of noise to use for distortion.</p>

     <h3>frequency_multiplier</h3>